 Cloud computing gives businesses many options for hosting their applications.
 Cloud PoC provides instant-on for the immediate launch of tools and applications, allows end users to launch applications themselves just when they need them, and lets architects design applications that can scale up to new levels with minimal operational oversight.
 But if you’re among the group we identified as Cloud Beginners in the State of the Cloud Report, you may be wondering just how to take your first steps out of the data center and into the cloud.
 Here are six tips to get you started:

 1. Start with a real application

 Cloud is not a fit for every application, but every organization has some application for which it is a good fit.
-For your cloud proof-of-concept (PoC), pick an application that addresses a real business or technology need — don’t create some artificial test application for purposes of the PoC.
+For your cloud proof-of-concept (PoC), pick an application that addresses a real business or technology need — don’t create some artificial test application for purposes of the cloud PoC.
 However, don’t pick your most difficult use case either — choose a project you can complete in 30 to 60 days.
 And select an application that’s a good fit for cloud’s strengths: namely speed of deployment, scalability, and ability to handle variable loads.

 If you have the option, start with a new application rather than porting an existing application from your data center.
 For one thing, when you’ve finished, you’ll have created something new that people can use, rather than a science project.
 In addition, you can design your application to run in the cloud from its inception, rather than inheriting legacy requirements for the application.